johnnylieu/JavaScript_OOP/README.md

 ## Abstraction

-class assignment on abstraction: https://youtu.be/k5QfDAfmsHI
+class assignment on Abstraction: https://youtu.be/k5QfDAfmsHI

+class assignment on Inheritance: https://youtu.be/mxmb2G2gcSA